Somatic and Emotion-Focused Therapy

 Clients of all identities are welcome in my practice.
 I am LGBTQ+ affirming.

-What To Expect From Therapy
+What To Expect in Emotion-Focused, Somatic, and Relational Therapy

 • Internal Family Systems (IFS) - A model of “parts work.”
 This modality helps you understand the organization of your mind and offers tools to resolve inner conflicts and treat yourself with greater patience and compassion